SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 the line/helix fitting on the found clusters.
 As before, we add a dump module at the end of the pipeline to print each event to standard output.

-As we now use modules implemented by dedicated Falaise plugins, we must explicitely provide a `flreconstruct.plugins` section with the list of plugins that must be dynamically loaded to allow the pipeline to work:
+As we now use modules implemented by dedicated Falaise plugins, we must explicitly provide a `flreconstruct.plugins` section with the list of plugins that must be dynamically loaded to allow the pipeline to work: